Common issues with Windows Group Policy

 - Confirm the GPO setting in User Rights Assignment.

-- Verify the computer has read access to the GPO and the user is in the right group.
+- Check that the computer has read access to the GPO and the user is in the right group.

-- Run gpresult /r on the client to see if the GPO appears in the Resultant Set.
+gpresult /ron the client to see if the GPO appears in the Resultant Set.

-- Start with simple checks: scope, permissions, gpupdate.
-Use gpresult or Group Policy Results to find the source.
+gpupdate.
+Usegpresultor Group Policy Results to find the source.
 Check SYSVOL and DC replication before chasing client settings.
 For Windows security or user rights issues, open the exact policy node and confirm the right privilege name and group.
-Stay methodical, log what you change, and retest after each step.
+Keep a note of what changed, then retest.